 Good peer reviews are critical because they provide a detailed analysis of the work, and they also make efforts to distinguish the difference between appropriate and valuable research and flawed research.
 A good review will offer proof that the research is worth publishing, suggestions on how the research can be improved, or sound reasoning for rejecting a manuscript.

-Good reviews ensure the integrity of the journal.
-It is the responsibility of all reviewers to act in ways that coincide with SAE International’s policies and guidelines.
+Good reviews ensure the integrity of SAE’s publications and events.
+It is the responsibility of all reviewers to act in ways that coincide with SAE’s policies and guidelines.
 SAE also supports and follows the policies and guidelines of COPE, the Committee on Publication Ethics.